Flinders Chase National Park

 Come and explore the vast area of wilderness that makes up the Flinders Chase National Park in Kangaroo Island.

-The park features the spectacular Remarkable Rocks and Admirals Arch as well as a colony of New Zealand fur-seals at Cape du Couedic.
+The park features the spectacular Remarkable Rocks and Admirals Arch as well as a colony of long nosed fur-seals at Cape du Couedic.
 A network of walking trails and boardwalks enable you to enjoy the park and its diverse wildlife.

 Learn more about the park at the Flinders Chase Visitor Centre, go on a self-guided nature drive along Shackle Road that takes you between the Visitor Centre and Cape Borda Lightstation, or stay in one of the heritage cottages.

 The nearby Western Kangaroo Island Marine Park also offers plenty of things to do, from diving down to explore the many vessels that came to grief in the hazardous waters, to joining a fishing charter that operate in the area.

 Park maps on your mobile